webiny/Login/README.md

 Webiny Login
 ================

-This is a application that provides additional control layer to the `Webiny Framework Security` component.
+This is an application that provides additional control layer to the [Webiny Framework Security](https://github.com/Webiny/Security) component.
 The application standardizes the login process and user stateless token storage, making it ideal for RESTful and mobile applications.

 Some of the built-in features: